mutedblues/Customer-Success-Management/README.md

 ## Getting the job done
 - [ ] [9 Things Customer Success is Not](https://sixteenventures.com/customer-success-is-not) - Lincoln Murphy.
 - [ ] [Managing Customer Success to Reduce Churn](https://www.forentrepreneurs.com/customer-success/) - David Skok at [for Entrepreneurs](https://www.forentrepreneurs.com/).
+- [ ] [What Does a Wildly Successful CSM Look Like?](https://www.linkedin.com/pulse/what-does-wildly-successful-csm-look-like-brett-andersen/) - Brett Andersen, the fourth article in a five-part series that helps organizations define the Customer Success Manager role.

 ## Measuring customer success
 ### General articles